Elizabeth Bay House

-Elizabeth Bay House is a superb example of Australian colonial architecture, best known for its central elliptical saloon with domed lantern and geometric staircase, and was listed on the (now defunct) Register of the National Estate and was added to the New South Wales State Heritage Register on 2 April 1999.
+Elizabeth Bay House is a superb example of Australian colonial architecture, best known for its central elliptical saloon with domed lantern and geometric staircase, and was listed on the (now defunct) Register of the National Estate.
+It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Elizabeth Bay / Gurrajin

 Elizabeth Bay had been the site of a fishing village established by Governor Macquarie (1810–21) in c.
-1815 for a composite group of Cadigal people - the indigenous inhabitants of the area surrounding Sydney Harbour - under the leadership of Bungaree (d.
+1815 for a composite group of Cadigal people – the indigenous inhabitants of the area surrounding Sydney Harbour – under the leadership of Bungaree (d.
 1830).
 Elizabeth Bay had been named in honour of Mrs Macquarie.
 Bungaree's group continued their nomadic life around the harbour foreshores.
-Sir Thomas Brisbane, Governor 1821–5, designated Elizabeth Bay as the site of an asylum for the insane.
-A pen sketch by Edward Mason from 1822 to 1823 shows a series of bark huts for the natives' in the locality.
+Sir Thomas Brisbane, Governor 1821–25, designated Elizabeth Bay as the site of an asylum for the insane.
+A pen sketch by Edward Mason from 1822 to 1823 shows a series of Indigenous bark huts in the locality.